 Hemp Used For Cat Litter

-Hemp stalks contain fiber that’s used to make a non-clumping crumble or pellet litter.
-The stalks are left over after the seeds and leaves are removed for other products.
+Hemp stalks are what’s left after the seeds and leaves are removed for other products.

 The manufacturers claim there’s little dust and odor (absorbs ammonia to keep odor down).